Nick-Tallguy/Nick-Tallguy.github.io/_posts/0200-12-27-start-osm_ca.md

 ---
 layout: doc
 title: OpenStreetMap.org
-permalink: /nb/beginner/start-osm/
+permalink: /ca/beginner/start-osm/
-lang: nb
+lang: ca
 category: beginner
 ---

-Kom i gang med OpenStreetMap.org
+Getting started on OpenStreetMap.org
 ====================================

-> Denne guiden kan lastes ned som [beginner_start-osm_nb.odt](/files/beginner_start-osm_nb.odt) or [beginner_start-osm_nb.pdf](/files/beginner_start-osm_nb.pdf)
+> This guide may be downloaded as [beginner_start-osm_en.odt](/files/beginner_start-osm_en.odt) or [beginner_start-osm_en.pdf](/files/beginner_start-osm_en.pdf)
 > Reviewed 2015-07-12

 In this section we will learn step by step how to navigate the OpenStreetMap website, view maps, and sign up for a user account.
 After you have your own username and password, you will be able to contribute your first points to the map.

 ![website][]

-Besøke OpenStreetMaps webside
+Visit the OpenStreetMap Website
 -------------------------------

 -   Before you begin, be sure your computer is connected to the internet.
 (If you are reading this online, then you must be connected!)
 -   Open your web browser.
 Common browsers are Firefox, Chrome, Opera, or Internet Explorer.
 If it is already open then you can create a new tab.
-I adressefeltet i toppen av vinduet, legger du inn følgende og trykker Enter:
+-   In the address bar at the top of the window, enter the following and press Enter:
     [www.openstreetmap.org](http://www.openstreetmap.org/)
 -   When the page has finished loading, you should see something like this:

     ![OpenStreetMap website with some main functions listed][]

-Naviger i kartet
+Navigate the Map
 ----------------

 -   The main thing you should see is the map.
 Move the map by clicking on it with your left mouse button, holding the button down, and dragging your mouse around (see figure below).